-4.7 A three stage Site Assessment Methodology process has been used, including:

-Stage 1: Initial Sift of Sites: considered against fundamental constraints both in physical terms and policy terms, for example flood risk and conformity with the settlement hierarchy in the Local Plan Spatial Strategy.

-Stage 2: Sustainability Assessment: sites will be assessed for their relative sustainability, for example their proximity to local services and employment, infrastructure constraints and various other factors.
-This stage considers environmental, social and economic criteria.

-Stage 3: Deliverability & Viability: assessing factors such as ownership, availability, market attractiveness and achievability.
+- 4.7 A four stage Site Assessment Methodology process has been used, including: - Stage 1: Initial Sift of Sites: Sites are considered against fundamental physical constraints, for example flood risk and the impact on the most protected nature designations. - Stage 2: Sustainability Assessment: Sites are assessed for their relative sustainability, for example their proximity to local services and employment, infrastructure constraints and various other factors.
+This stage considers environmental, social and economic criteria. - Stage 3: Deliverability & Viability: Assessing factors such as ownership, availability, market attractiveness and achievability. - Stage 4: Policy Constraints: Sites are considered against fundamental policy constraints, for example, conformity with the proposed spatial strategy. - 4.8 There is no tally or 'final score' for the sites.
+This would not be appropriate, as town planning is a nuanced exercise and not a binary or numerical one.